Sugunstar/jokes/README.md

 The page loads jokes dynamically using Flask's templating feature.

-Troubleshooting
+**Troubleshooting**

 If you encounter a ModuleNotFoundError, make sure you have installed Flask and pyjokes using pip.

-Ensure input.html exists in the templates folder.
+Ensure output.html exists in the templates folder.
 You can create a simple HTML file that displays jokes inside a loop.

-Future Improvements
+**Future Improvements**

 Adding a button to fetch new jokes without refreshing the page.